AtrCheema/test_joss/paper/paper.md

 ![Locations of measuring stations of water quality datasets\label{fig2}](wq_stations.png)

 # Wastewater treatment datasets
 The `wwt` submodule contains data from approximately 22,471 experiments focused on the removal of various contaminants from wastewater using treatment strategies such as adsorption, photocatalysis, and sonolysis.
 This submodule provides a unified interface to access all this data, which is scattered across the literature, in a standardized format using a few Python functions.
 It is important to note that we do not introduce this data since this data has already been utilized and analyzed in various peer-reviewed scientific publications.
 However, we offer a simple and easy-to-use interface to access this existing data.
 The availability of such a large corpus of experimental data can significantly aid in data-driven modeling and material discovery.
-A summary of these datasets is provided in \ref{Table 3}.
-A summary of these datasets is provided in \ref{table4}.
+A summary of these datasets is provided in \ref{tbl:table4}.

-\label{Table 3} Summary of wastewater treatment datasets covered in the package

 | Treatment Process         | Parameters         |          Target Pollutant      | Data Points | Reference         |
 |---------------------------|:------------------:|--------------------------------|:-----------:|-------------------|